 The future vision of Hercules had taken a different direction.
 The emphasis was more on total body balance besides muscle mass only.

 They first started doing CrossFit in the sports centre, however that was not the ideal place as they needed different equipment.
 Besides they needed more space for all those new members that joined, as it became too full in the fitness area.
-So Jan started to make it more professional and founded CrossFit Twente, one of the earliest (3rd) CrossFit boxes in the Netherlands, were Hercules would be the important subdivision.
+So a few months later in September 2009, to make it more professional he founded CrossFit Twente, one of the earliest (3rd) CrossFit boxes in the Netherlands (after Gemert and Driebergen), were Hercules would be the important subdivision.
+We were allowed to use the name with CrossFit, without being a real affiliate because we fall under CrossFit Twente.
+Jan stipulated that with the real CrossFit HQ board when he started his affiliate.
 They found a new place and started trainings on at the broken down ROC building (Hengelosestraat 381) and later IJsbaanweg 99 (still visible on Google Street View of 2014) in an old car repair shop.
 However, there was no official permit for a gym on that place.
 Together with the municipality of Enschede, they found a better location.
 As too few people came to the former St. Paul’s Church (Pauluskerk) the church administration rented out the church.
 This is happening more and more often in The Netherlands: hundreds of church buildings do have new purposes.
 Today in the same unique location, you can enjoy professional CrossFit workouts with our great coaches.
 Come along some time!

 All of the above links were also saved in the Internet WayBackMachine archive.org